Churchill caretaker ministry: Background

-The 1935 general election had resulted in a Conservative victory with a substantial majority and Stanley Baldwin became prime minister.
-In May 1937, Baldwin retired and was succeeded by Neville Chamberlain who continued Baldwin's foreign policy of appeasement in the face of German, Italian, and Japanese aggression.
-Having signed the Munich Agreement with Adolf Hitler in 1938, Chamberlain became alarmed by the dictator's continuing aggression and, in March 1939, signed the Anglo-Polish military alliance which supposedly guaranteed British support for Poland if attacked.
+Stanley Baldwin, who had just become Prime Minister for the third time, won a large majority at the 1935 general election.
+In May 1937, Baldwin retired and was succeeded by Neville Chamberlain who continued Baldwin's foreign policy of appeasement in the face of German, Italian and Japanese aggression.
+Having signed the Munich Agreement with Hitler in 1938, Chamberlain became alarmed by the dictator's continuing aggression and, in March 1939, signed the Anglo-Polish military alliance which supposedly guaranteed British support for Poland if attacked.
 Chamberlain issued the declaration of war against Nazi Germany on 3 September 1939 and formed a war cabinet which included Winston Churchill (out of office since June 1929) as First Lord of the Admiralty.

 Dissatisfaction with Chamberlain's leadership became widespread in the spring of 1940 after Germany successfully invaded Norway.
 In response, the House of Commons held the Norway Debate from 7 to 9 May.
 At the end of the second day, the Labour opposition forced a division which was in effect a motion of no confidence in Chamberlain.
 The government's majority of 213 was reduced to 81, still a victory but in the circumstances a shattering blow for Chamberlain.

 Two days later on Friday, 10 May, Germany launched its invasion of the Netherlands and Belgium.
 Chamberlain had been contemplating resignation but then changed his mind because he felt a change of government at such a time would be inappropriate.
 Later that day, the Labour Party decided that they could not join a national coalition under Chamberlain's leadership but agreed to do so under a different Conservative prime minister.
 Chamberlain now resigned and advised the King to appoint Churchill as his successor.
-Churchill quickly created a coalition government, granting key roles to leading figures in the Labour and Liberal parties.
-The coalition held firm despite some critical setbacks and, ultimately, in alliance with the Soviet Union and the United States, Britain defeated Nazi Germany.
+Churchill quickly created the national coalition, granting key roles to leading figures in the Labour and Liberal parties.
+Churchill liked to call the wartime government the “Grand Coalition”.
+The coalition held firm despite some critical setbacks and, ultimately, in alliance with the Soviet Union and the United States, Britain was able to defeat Nazi Germany.